jacquev6/learning-mpi/README.md

 @todo What happens when a process calls `MPI_Send` while no other process is calling `MPI_Recv`?

-@todo How does one run this example on several machines?
+How does one run this example on several machines?
+See example "Coordination" below.

-@todo What happens to rank and and size when a process crashes?
+What happens to rank and and size when a process crashes?
+By default, `mpiexec` just stops everything.

 Ring
 ----